krauskopf/node-red-contrib-avr-yamaha/README.md

                      - Now supporting List_Info event of 'AVR Yamaha In' node.
 - 2018-mar-09: 0.8.4 - Messed up version scheme.
 - 2019-may-11: 0.8.5 - Fixed 'Error Message on PUT Node' about 'Received unexpected response data' (Thanks to GasTurbineMan).
+- 2019-aug-06: 0.8.6 - PUT and GET nodes now trigger a catch node on error in transmission.
+E.g. if receiver is not reachable (Thanks to tomrey1).

 ## Credits
 - Sebastian Krauskopf (mail@sebakrau.de)